LCA-ActivityBrowser/activity-browser/docs/source/index.rst

 Activity Browser
 ================

-The activity browser is a free `LCA <http://en.wikipedia.org/wiki/Life-cycle_assessment>`_ software.
+The Activity Browser is a free `LCA <http://en.wikipedia.org/wiki/Life-cycle_assessment>`_ software.
-It relies on `brightway2 <http://brightwaylca.org/>`_ for much of its functionality (e.g. LCA calculations and database management).
+It builds upon `brightway2 <http://brightwaylca.org/>`_ for much of its functionality (e.g. LCA calculations).
 It extends brightway2 through a graphical user interface (GUI) increasing the efficiency of certain tasks.

 As it is open source, you can add your own extensions.